benSepanski/bricklib/gene/README.md

     ./${mpi_job_array_submit_script}
 done
 ```
-Note that this process will trigger some builds into the `cmake-builds` directory.
+Note that submitting the MPI jobs will trigger a few builds into the `cmake-builds` directory
+the first time you submit.

 #### Finding the results